minseo803/COMP2113-Group-Project/README.md

 Place files input for the entering wanted coordinates, check who is a win and other functions’ files
 The output file will show the game board with marks which are settled by given coordinates
 * Program codes in multiple files
-Two .cpp files and a header file is made
+Two .cpp files and a header file is made (main.cpp / gamefunc.cpp / gamefunc.h)
 * Proper indentation and naming styles & In-code documentation
 All presented inside the code files
 Further information will be written on the files by comment